-- The City recommends designing structures in a way which anticipates flooding in peak periods - 13.
-The measures and actions identified in the Bushfire Management Plan and Bushfire Emergency Evacuation Plan dated January 2021 by Envision Bushfire Protection being implemented and maintained to the satisfaction of the City of Albany. - 14.
+- The revised Bushfire Management Plan and Bushfire Emergency Evacuation Plan shall appropriately address matters raised by Department of Fire and Emergency Services in their correspondence dated 2 March 2021. - 14.
 Firebreaks, firefighting equipment and other appropriate fire protection measures shall be maintained in accordance with the City's Fire Management Plan, to the satisfaction of the City of Albany. - 15.
 A suitable asset protection zone shall be provided and maintained around the development hereby approved in accordance with the City's Fire Management Notice, to the satisfaction of the City of Albany. - 16.
-No goods, materials or equipment shall be stored, either temporarily or permanently, in the parking or landscape areas or in access driveways, unless otherwise agreed in writing by the City of Albany.

-17. All loading and unloading of goods shall occur entirely within the site and be undertaken in a manner so as to cause minimum interference with other vehicular traffic.
+No goods, materials or equipment shall be stored, either temporarily or permanently, in the parking or landscape areas or in access driveways, unless otherwise agreed in writing by the City of Albany. - 17.
+All loading and unloading of goods shall occur entirely within the site and be undertaken in a manner so as to cause minimum interference with other vehicular traffic.